ellcrys/papers/README.md

 ### 2.2.3.
 Immutability

 The concept of immutability in computing refers to the unchanging, unalterable state of data.
 It refers to the inability of a piece of data to be altered.
 Immutable data is easy to reason about; We can make assumptions and build on top of them with certainty that their state will not change unexpectedly.
 Interestingly, the Git version control system used by millions of collaborators and supported by most code sharing platforms utilises an immutable data structure.
-Git includes concepts like branches and commits; Commits are backwards linked collections of changes that exist inside a branch.
+Git includes concepts like branches and commits; Commits are backwards-linked collections of changes that exist inside a branch.
 Collaborators can begin working from any commit and never have to worry that future commits may alter the state of the commits they are extending.
 However, code sharing platforms do not guarantee immutability of an entire repository.
 Repositories as a whole are not immutable; Their owners or the platform operators can delete them.
 It is important to note that the ability to delete repository can serve as a tool for censorship.
 An account owner or platform operator can prevent people from collaborating by removing a repository from existence.
 Although repositories can be cloned easily, it is more challenging to re-organise a community disrupted by an act of censorship.
 The lack of guaranteed immutability on code sharing websites makes them unappealing for hosting community-led services.
 It will be devastating for a community to one day find their shared enterprise deleted by the account owner or platform operator.

 ### 2.2.4.
 Governance

-For open source communities to succeed in creating and managing decentralised organisations, they must first figure out governance, otherwise what would be obtainable is chaos, uncertainty, indecision and unaccountability.
+For open source communities to succeed in creating and managing decentralised organisations, they must first figure out governance, otherwise what would be obtainable is chaos, uncertainty, indecision, and unaccountability.
 These communities need to be able to formulate a governance system that is acceptable to all parties and enables them to make decisions quickly and fairly.
 On centralised code sharing platforms, there is only one kind of governance system — One where the account owner dictates how and when collaborators interact with and contribute to the project.
 As a remedy, big projects delegate control to reputable, structured open-source organisations like Apache Software Foundation or the Linux Foundation.
 The ideal collaboration framework for decentralised organisations must take a vendor-neutral stance, only providing primitives and templates that can be used or adapted to create simple to complex governance models with enforcement carried out by the protocol where possible.